kelilipan/data-visualization-final-project/README.md

 ## Run locally

-make sure you have installed the requirement (_see requirement.txt_)
+make sure you have installed the requirement (_see [requirements.txt](https://github.com/raisoturu/data-visualization-final-project/blob/master/requirements.txt)_)

 if not, run: